De Anza Becomes 1st Community College to Receive Bay Area Green Business Certification

 "De Anza was already committed to environmental justice and sustainability," said Donna Jones-Dulin, associate vice president of College Operations.
 "This was an opportunity to build on what we were already doing and to have a lasting impact on the college, the city and the environment."

-Aji, new team lead Elizabeth Flores-Lathan and a group of ES 56 students began assessing every building on campus.
-Aji compiled all the data and photos into spreadsheets, and last June, the city issued the college an assessment report summarizing all the findings and recommended actions.
+Ali, new team lead Elizabeth Flores-Lathan and a group of ES 56 students began assessing every building on campus.
+Ali compiled all the data and photos into spreadsheets, and last June, the city issued the college an assessment report summarizing all the findings and recommended actions.
 In December, representatives from Santa Clara County toured the campus -- a necessary step in the certification.

-"There was an enormous amount of data for each building," Aji added.
+"There was an enormous amount of data for each building," Ali added.
 "But I could see an end goal and I was excited about that end goal."

-Cupertino mayor Barry Chang presented Aji, DaSillva and Dulin with a business proclamation recognizing the school's environmental achievements at the City Council meeting on April 19.
+Cupertino mayor Barry Chang presented Ali, DaSillva and Dulin with a business proclamation recognizing the school's environmental achievements at a City Council meeting Tuesday.
 Cupertino looked to De Anza for best practices when forming its Sustainability Office seven years ago.

 "De Anza College has a legacy of environmental leadership that compels students, staff and its broader community to continuously aspire towards new opportunities to achieve greater gains for our shared environment," said Erin Cooke, the city's environmental affairs coordinator.
-"By embedding sustainable practices across the operational portfolio of the campus, in partnership with De Anza's esteemed and progressive Office of College Operations...the campus is assured that it is not just recognized as an environmental leader, but embeds sustainability into the way it does business."
+"By embedding sustainable practices across the operational portfolio of the campus, in partnership with De Anza's esteemed and progressive Office of College Operations and enabled through the GreenBiz checklist Jones-Dulin measures, the campus is assured that it is not just recognized as an environmental leader, but embeds sustainability into the way it does business."

 The Bay Area Green Business Program is a partnership of local environmental agencies and utilities.
 They verify that participating businesses conserve energy and water, minimize waste, prevent pollution and shrink their carbon footprints.
 At an interactive sustainability workshop last month, Jones-Dulin and Joe Cooke, grounds supervisor, presented several notable steps the campus has taken toward sustainability and green business certification.